max172-hqt/max172-hqt.github.io/posts/contains-duplicate.md

 ### Set solution
 - Use a set to store the unique value in the array
-- Loop through the array, if the current number is already in the set, return False.
-Otherwise, add number to the set
+- Loop through the array, if the current number is already in the set, return True.
+Otherwise, add the current number to the set
+- If the function does not return early in the loop, return False
 - Time Complexity: **O(N)** with N is the length of the array `nums`
-- Space Complexity: **O(N)** because we need to store the value-index pairs in a hashmap
+- Space Complexity: **O(N)** because we need to store the unique values in a set
 ```ruby
 Contains-Duplicate(nums, target):
     Initialize a set